Zeni0s74/cse15l-lab-reports/Lab2.md

 }
 ```

 That looks like a lot!
-However, everything in the `ChatServer` class is actually just passing instructions to teh provided `Server` class to start up the local host and let us interact with it!
+However, everything in the `ChatServer` class is actually just passing instructions to the provided `Server` class to start up the local host and let us interact with it!
 The real meat and potatoes is in the `Handler` class.

 Now, before we pick it apart, lets look at some pictures illustrating the server in use!
 After compiling the server and starting a local host, we get the following initial view:
 ![Image](LB2pix1.jpg)